 8) Here I'm showing both my iPad 2 and iPhone 5s connected simultaneously (along with my PC) to a single PanelView Plus 6 running VNC server software:

 I hope the above procedure on how to connect your Apple iPad or iPhone to your PanelView Plus using VNC was helpful.
-If you have any questions or comments please use the “Leave a Reply” form at the bottom of this page.
+If you have any questions or comments please click on the “post a comment or question” link below.

 Enjoy the benefits of membership!
 Insider news, rewards, & more: Patreon.com/automation